shinji257/aop/README.md

 Todo:

 * Add permission node so that non-ops can get alerts from the plugin.
   Currently alerts are only for ops.
+(DONE -- add aop.notify)
 * Rename it aOP (remove confusion vs microop/uop) (DONE)
 * Add (optional) trap to opme command for those without permission -- kill on first usage, kick on second